 A PDF package provides a convenient way of keeping multiple emails in a single PDF file.
-An example of a PDF package is available here.
 In order to export Outlook emails to a PDF package, select your emails, choose the PDF package option and hit the Export button.

 Exporting emails to a PDF binder

 A PDF binder allows you to save multiple emails in one long PDF file which also features an an automatically generated table of contents that lets you jump from one email to another quickly.
-An example of a PDF binder and the table of contents built with bookmarks is available here.
 In order to export Outlook emails to a PDF binder, select your emails, choose the PDF binder option and hit the Export button.

 However when exporting folders to a PDF package, your folder structure will not be preserved, since the PDF package format doesn’t support hierarchic folder views.

-The image below shows a sample Archiving job and the available options.
+The image shows a sample Archiving job and the available options.

 Exporting and accessing email attachments

-SWING Porter provides four options for processing email attachments shown on the image below.
+SWING Porter provides four options for processing email attachments shown on this image.

-Once your PDF files are created, the embedded attachments can be found in the attachments pane of your PDF reader or you could also simply double-click on the attachment icon on the PDF page in order to open the attachment.
+Once your PDF files are created, the embedded attachments can be found in the Acrobat Reader’s attachments pane, or you can also simply double-click on the attachment icon on the PDF page in order to open the attachment.

 If you choose to convert email attachments to PDF and then append to the main PDF file, the end result will be a PDF file comprised of the email content followed by the content of the converted attachments.
-Note that SWING Porter uses Office automation to convert file attachments to PDF, so Microsoft Office will also need to be installed on your machine as well.
-If an attachment is of an unsupported type (e.g. .exe, .zip etc) it will not be converted to PDF, but in that case it will get embedded in the PDF file in its native format.
+Note that Porter uses Office automation to convert file attachments to PDF, so Microsoft Office will also need to be installed on your machine as well.
+If an attachment is of an unsupported type (e.g. zip), it will get embedded in the PDF file in its native format.